SaiNivithaK/nivitha.github.io/README.md

 <h2 align="center"> About me 💫</h2>
-Hi there!
-I’m Nivitha, a product manager with a knack for turning ideas into impactful products that deliver customer value and business growth.
+Hi there!👋🏻 I’m Nivitha, a product manager with a knack for turning ideas into impactful products that deliver customer value and business growth.
 I bring a diverse set of skills and mindset—an management grad with background in technology.
 I worked as a developer at TCS on flagship healthcare projects, and now as a Product Manager in Jio's Edge Cloud, I drive ideation to launch of cutting-edge, innovative cloud-native solutions.
 I thrive on solving problems, digitising experiences, managing stakeholders and driving cross-functional teams.
 I love making things efficient and user-centric.
 Let’s connect if you’re looking for someone passionate about learning, growth, and delivering value!!